 16 new cases in central region

-Sixteen persons - eight in Tiruchi, two each in Thanjavur, Perambalur and Mayiladuthurai, and one each in Pudukottai and Nagapattinam - tested positive for COVID-19 in the central region on Friday, as per a bulletin issued by the State Health Department.
+Sixteen persons - 10 in Tiruchi, two in Karur, and one each in Ariyalur, Perambalur, Pudukottai, and Tiruvarur districts - tested positive for COVID-19 in the central region on Sunday, as per a bulletin issued by the State Health Department.
 There were no fatalities caused by the virus.

-Thirty-four persons with the infection were undergoing treatment, including home treatment, in Tiruchi district as on Friday.
-There were nine active cases in Thanjavur, five each in Mayiladuthurai and Perambalur, three each in Tiruvarur and Ariyalur, two in Karur and one each in Nagapattinam and Pudukottai districts.
+Forty-five persons with the infection were undergoing treatment, including home treatment, in Tiruchi district as on Sunday.
+There were eight active cases in Thanjavur, seven in Mayiladuthurai, six in Perambalur, five in Tiruvarur, four in Karur, three in Ariyalur, two in Pudukottai, and one in Nagapattinam district.

 - Comments will be moderated by The Hindu editorial team.